magosla/JournalApp/README.md

 ## Deployment

-An APK file can be found in the apk folder in the root directory
+Must be deployed to a Device running on Android Operating System.
+The APK file for the app can be found in the apk folder of the root directory.
+[Download apk file](https://github.com/magosla/JournalApp/blob/master/apk/app-release.apk)

 ## Built With